Our vision

 In Europe, Qutenza™ is approved for treating peripheral neuropathic pain.
 In the US, it is approved for treating peripheral neuropathic pain associated with post-herpetic neuralgia and for treating pain associated with diabetic peripheral neuropathy (DPN) of the feet in adults.

 Grünenthal aims to make Qutenza™ more widely available by expanding the label – particularly in the US.
-Phase III trials are investigating the efficacy, safety and tolerability of Qutenza™ in post-surgical neuropathic pain (PSNP), for example.
+A Phase III trial is investigating the efficacy, safety and tolerability of Qutenza™ in post-surgical neuropathic pain (PSNP), for example.
 We are also collaborating with partners to explore further potential indications.

 OUR NOP PROGRAMME